Ryan Fitzpatrick: Professional career

 Like most incoming NFL rookies, Fitzpatrick took the Wonderlic test.
 Fitzpatrick completed the test in nine minutes, with rumors indicating that he obtained a perfect score of 50.
 However, a 2005 The Wall Street Journal report said that Fitzpatrick scored a 48, which is still considered exceptionally high.
 While his actual score is unknown, Fitzpatrick has acknowledged leaving at least one question blank, making 49 his highest possible score.
 To date, Fitzpatrick has the highest reported Wonderlic test score achieved among NFL quarterbacks.
-The only player to earn a verified perfect score on the Wonderlic was also a Harvard graduate: wide receiver/punter Pat McInally, who played his entire career with the Cincinnati Bengals.
+The only player to earn a verified perfect score on the Wonderlic was also a Harvard graduate: wide receiver/punter Pat McInally, who played his entire career for the Cincinnati Bengals.

 St. Louis Rams

 2005 season

-The St. Louis Rams selected Fitzpatrick in the seventh round (250th overall) of the 2005 NFL Draft.
-Fitzpatrick was the last of 14 quarterbacks drafted in 2005.
+The St. Louis Rams selected Fitzpatrick in the seventh round (250th overall) of the 2005 NFL draft.
+He was the last of 14 quarterbacks drafted in 2005.

 On July 18, 2005, the Rams signed Fitzpatrick to a three-year, $953,000 contract.
-Throughout training camp, Fitzpatrick competed for a roster spot against Jeff Smoker to be the Rams' third-string quarterback.
+Throughout training camp, he competed for a roster spot against Jeff Smoker to be the Rams' third-string quarterback.
 Head coach Mike Martz named Fitzpatrick the third-string quarterback on the depth chart to begin his rookie season, behind Marc Bulger and Jamie Martin.
 Fitzpatrick was upgraded to the primary backup role in Week 6 after Bulger sustained a shoulder injury and was placed on injured reserve.

 On November 27, 2005, Fitzpatrick made his professional regular season debut after entering the game in the second quarter against the Houston Texans to replace injured veteran journeyman Jamie Martin.
 Fitzpatrick completed 19 of 30 passes for 310 yards and three touchdowns for a 117.4 quarterback rating and led the Rams from a 24–3 halftime deficit to a 33–27 overtime road victory.
-He earned NFC Offensive Player of the Week for his effort.
+He earned NFC Offensive Player of the Week for his performance.
 This made Fitzpatrick one of only eight players who passed for more than 300 yards in their NFL debut.
 The win earned him the next three starts, making Fitzpatrick the first Harvard quarterback to start an NFL game.

-Fitzpatrick was unable to duplicate his debut performance in the games he started with the Rams coming two weeks later in a 27–13 road loss to the Minnesota Vikings, throwing for 235 yards and five interceptions for a QB rating of 32.4 for the game.
+Fitzpatrick was unable to duplicate his debut performance in the games he started with the Rams coming two weeks later in a 27–13 road loss to the Minnesota Vikings, throwing for 235 yards and five interceptions for a quarterback rating of 32.4 for the game.
 Fitzpatrick was replaced by Martin after halftime the following week, after struggling in a home game against the Philadelphia Eagles in which he completed just 41.7% of his passes for a total of 69 yards.

 Fitzpatrick finished his rookie season completing 76 of 153 passes for 777 yards, four touchdowns, and eight interceptions to go along with 14 carries for 64 yards and two touchdowns in four games and three starts.